 Bad philosophic and economic ideas have led America to our current philosophic, cultural, and financial crises.
-Only the sound views of Rand and of Mises and the Austrian School can bring America back.
+Only the sound views of Rand and of Mises and the Austrian School can make America great again.

-The current U.S. federal government’s debt now stands at $19,540,000,000,000.
-The federal government’s annual budget deficits now routinely exceed $500 billion a year.
-Even more alarming, the National Center For Policy Analysis now estimates the present U.S. fiscal gap of unfunded liabilities at $84 trillion, more than four times the current U.S. Gross Domestic Product.
+The current U.S. federal government’s debt now stands at $31,237,000,000,000.
+The federal government’s annual budget deficits routinely exceed $1 trillion; the deficit for Fiscal Year 2023 is projected to be $1.2 trillion.
+Even more alarming, economists Laurence Kotlikoff, Alan Auerbach, and Jagadeesh Gokhale in 2014 estimated the U.S. fiscal gap of unfunded liabilities at $210 trillion, almost ten times the current U.S. Gross Domestic Product of $25.35 trillion.
 And this figure is rising rapidly.

 So-called “mandatory spending" accounts for almost two-thirds of the annual federal budget.
 Regaining control of the federal budget necessitates making large cuts in mandatory spending, either legislatively, or by constitutional amendment, if necessary.
 In short, before we can restore fiscal solvency, more Americans must embrace the idea that no citizen is ‘entitled’ to health care, a college education, or a government-funded pension.